frccode/frccode/docs/Learn/Chapter_8/1_vision_explanation.md

 ## 3. Basic Vision Pipeline Implementation

-Below is a simplified Java vision pipeline using OpenCV, similar to what many FRC teams use for retroreflective tape detection.
+To provide an example to what was being talked about above, below is a simplified Java vision pipeline using OpenCV, similar to what many FRC teams use for retroreflective tape detection.
 This example covers color filtering, contour detection, and target filtering.

 ### Step 1: Color Filtering
 ```java